David Azofeifa

 Mark 1:40–42 (NIV)

-The law stated that lepers could have no contact with healthy people.
-They had to shout “UNCLEAN!” and stay outside the city.
-But when this leper approached Jesus and said, “If you are willing, you can make me clean,” Jesus did not step back.
-To everyone’s astonishment, He reached out His hand and touched the man whom no one had touched for years.
+The law forbade lepers from any contact with healthy people.
+They had to shout “UNCLEAN!” and live outside the city.
+But when this leper approached Jesus and said, “If you are willing, you can make me clean,” Jesus did not flinch or step back.
+To everyone’s astonishment, He reached out His hand and touched the man no one had touched in years.

 Jesus did not have to do that.
-He could have healed the man with a word.
-Instead, He touched him first and then said, “Be clean.”
+He could have healed the man with a single word.
+Instead, He touched him first, and then said, “Be clean.”

 Did Jesus catch leprosy?
-No, quite the opposite.
+No, just the opposite.
 Jesus was so full of life and health that He “infected” the leper with the good news of the kingdom of God.
-Jesus was more contagious with the power and love of God than the leper was with his disease.
-If the Spirit of God lives within you, you can live that way too.
-You can be a Christian more influential than the world’s influence.
+He was more contagious with the power and love of God than the leper was with his disease.
+If the Spirit of God lives in you, you can live the same way.
+You can be a Christian whose influence outweighs the influence of the world.

 Look at your hands for a moment.
-How often do you extend them to serve someone who is far from God?
+How often do you stretch them out to serve someone far from God?

 What Do We Have?